ikhsan/IXNTilePuzzle/README.md

 ##Icon Attribution

-Refresh by Garrett Knoll from The Noun Project
+- 'Refresh' by Garrett Knoll from The Noun Project
+- 'Puzzle' by Sam Smith from The Noun Project

 ##License